 During this course, it was so helpful to shift my focus to things I am grateful for in my life.
 I am also thankful for the ability to look back on the document as an ongoing reminder of things I have celebrated, and notice how these reflections have affected the choices I have made over the past year.

-Tiffany Sostar is a bisexual, non-binary, chronic pain-enhanced narrative therapist, community organizer, writer, editor, and unabashed nerd.
-They have facilitated trauma-informed writing workshops and courses for over ten years.
+Tiffany Sostar is a bisexual, non-binary, disabled and neurodivergent narrative therapist, community organizer, writer, editor, and unabashed nerd.
+They have facilitated writing workshops and courses for over ten years.
 Tiffany is a white settler on Treaty 7 territory.